GoogleCloudPlatform/cloud-for-marketing/marketing-analytics/activation/gmp-googleads-connector/README.md

     Manager 360 via a Floodlight tag.
     - `mobileDeviceId`, an unencrypted mobile ID in the IDFA or AdID format.
+  - `operation`, optional, values can be `insert` or `update`.
+This setting determines the conversions to be inserted or updated.
+If this is not specified, it will be taken as `insert`.
   - `conversion`, common properties for a conversion, e.g. floodlight info.
     - `quantity`, the quantity of the conversion.
 This is a required field.
   - `customVariables`, an array of user variable names.
 It can be omitted if